 Our society provides fellowship, encouragement, and further education of orchid growing.
 Our members have a wide range of orchid growing experience and grow their orchids in greenhouses, outdoors, indoors under lights, and on windowsills.
 We can also help you diagnose problems with orchid culture and related pests.

 Except in special circumstances, our club meets monthly in the Youth Building at St. James Episcopal Church, located at 1546 Albert St. in Alexandria, LA.
 Meetings begin at 2:30 on the third Sunday of each month and are open to the general public.
-Anyone with an interest in orchids is encouraged to attend. **Please note the location of the August meeting as it will not be at our normal location.**
+Anyone with an interest in orchids is encouraged to attend. **Please note the location of our May meeting as it will not be at our normal location**

 The Central Louisiana Orchid Society also is part of a cooperative effort between the Kisatchie National Forest to restore one of the rarest and most spectacular orchids native to the region - Cypripedium kentuckiense.
 This cooperative began with the initiative of a Shreveport high school student in 2006.
 Read more about this very important project on the Cypripedium Study tab above.